 Know Labs, Inc. was incorporated under the laws of the State of Nevada in 1998.
-Since 2007, we have been focused primarily on research and development of proprietary technologies which can be used to authenticate and diagnose a wide variety of organic and non-organic substances and materials.
+Since 2007, the Company has been focused primarily on research and development of proprietary spectroscopic technologies spanning the electromagnetic spectrum which can be used to accurately identify and measure a wide range of organic and inorganic materials, analytes and compositions of matter.
 Our Common Stock trades on the OTCQB Exchange under the symbol "KNWN."